lucasmouilleron/stupidCMS/README.md

 Install
 -------
-- Login password is defined in `./__stupid/libs/stupidConfig.php`
-- Desactivate debug mode in production in `./__stupid/libs/stupidConfig.php`
-- Drop all files (including `.htaccess`) at your site root
+- Drop all files (including `.htaccess`) at the site root
+- Edit the `./__stupid/config.php` file :
+	- Change the `SITE_URL` so it is the root url of the
+	- Change the admin password
+	- Desactivate debug mode in production

 Stupid Pages (SP)
 -----------------